lbl-srg/obc/specification/source/draftTaggingConcept.rst

-[mg disclamer: Incorporate this into cdl.rst under annotations once we develop the concept.
+[fixme mg disclamer: Incorporate this into cdl.rst under annotations once we develop the concept.
 Language is occasionally loose since it serves as a base for discussion and should get combed through before moving to cdl.rst.]

 Tagging Concept
 ------------